mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 ```

 With this setup, all data that ever gets loaded by the app while the device is
-online, is available for later offline use where it will be read from
+online is available for later offline use where it will be read from
-`IndexedDB`.
-This mechanism works the other way round as well of course such
+`IndexedDB` instead.
+This mechanism works the other way round as well of course
-that the app could buffer any modifications to data in the store in `IndexedDB`
+such that the app could buffer any modifications to data in the store in
-while offline and sync these changes back to the remote API once the device
+`IndexedDB` while offline and sync these changes back to the remote API once
-comes online again - refer to the
+the device comes back online - refer to the
 [Orbit.js docs](http://orbitjs.com/v0.15/guide/) for more information about
 advanced mechanics like this.

 With the combination of service workers and `IndexedDB`, PWAs are fully
 independent of the network status and offer the same experience as native apps
 when the device is offline.
 Modern libraries like Orbit.js make it easy to
-manage data independent of the network condition and abstract most of the
+manage data independently of the network condition and abstract most of the
 details behind convenient APIs.

 #### Testing

 Testing is an essential part of modern software engineering and we at simplabs
-(and I'm sure this is true for anyone reading this as well) would never ship
+(and I'm sure this is true for anyone reading this as well) would **never ship
-code that is not fully tested - as we could not know whether it actually works
+code that is not fully tested** - as we could not know whether the code
-or whether we subsequently break it.
-The first thing that comes to mind when
+actually works or whether we subsequently break it when making changes.
+The
+first thing that comes to mind when thinking about tests are typically unit
-thinking about tests is usually unit tests that test a small part of an app (a
+tests that test a small part of an app (a unit) in isolation.
+Depending on the
-unit) in isolation.
-Depending on the framework of choice and its testing
+framework of choice and its testing philosophy and tools, there might also be
-philosophy and tools, there might also be means of
+means of
 [higher level test](https://guides.emberjs.com/release/testing/testing-components/)
 that test larger subsets of an app (and we have
 [quite](https://github.com/simplabs/breethe-client/blob/master/src/ui/components/MeasurementRow/component-test.ts) [some](https://github.com/simplabs/breethe-client/blob/master/src/ui/components/SearchForm/component-test.ts)
 of these for Breethe).

-Testing PWAs, in particular their correct offline behavior, is slightly
+Testing PWAs, in particular their offline behavior, is slightly different
-different though as it requires the correct interplay of various parts that
+though as it requires the correct interplay of various parts that cannot be
-cannot really be isolated - namely the app itself, the service worker, storage
+isolated well - namely the app itself, the service worker, storage APIs like
-APIs like `IndexedDB` and the browser.
-A proper PWA test suite needs to take
+`IndexedDB` and the browser.
+A proper PWA test suite needs to take all of these
-all of these parts into account and have a higher level perspective on the
+parts into account and have a higher level perspective on the system under test
-system under test than is possible in a unit test.
-A great tool for running
+than is the case in a unit test.
+A great tool for tests like these is Google's
-tests like these is Google's puppeteer that allows running and controlling a
+[puppeteer](https://pptr.dev) that allows running and controlling a headless
-headless instance of Chrome.
+instance of Chrome.

 Combining puppeteer with mocha allows for writing high level test cases that
 test a PWA in its entirety: